 - all runs to the batting side from that delivery shall be disallowed - the one run penalty for No ball shall stand and 5 run penalties shall be allowed - the umpire shall return the non-striker to his original end.

-See Law 25.6 (Dismissal and conduct of a batter and their runner).
+See Law 25.6 (Dismissal and conduct of a batsman and his runner).

 39 STUMPED

 39.1 Out Stumped